Superbowl

 For something fast and fresh, visit Sushi Paradise at Valley Metro for a freshly made range of sushi and sashimi dishes, or Men ya go for mouth-watering and ever-reliable ramen.

-For savoury-sweet-spicy Thai that'll send you straight to the streets of Bangkok or Koh Samui, visit the lunch specials at Full Moon Bar & Restaurant won’t break the bank and the service is good too.
-Dishes with crisp vegetables and lots of flavour and served by a friendly team.
-Another authentic Thai street food option is Charoen Krung Thai restaurant on Brunswick Street Mall.
+For savoury-sweet-spicy Thai that'll send you straight to the streets of Bangkok or Koh Samui, the lunch specials at Full Moon Bar & Restaurant won’t break the bank.
+Dishes with crisp vegetables and lots of flavour are served by a friendly team.
+Authentic Thai street food options include The Chang Valley restaurant on Brunswick Street Mall and Sam Thai Kitchen in Little Street.
+You'll head back for more of their marinated pork skewers and crab meat omelettes.

-Treat yourself to authentic, rustic flavours from India, with curries and snacks, vegetarian and street food menus as well as non-vegetarian dishes at Curry 'n' Cask Indian Bistro.
+Treat yourself to authentic, rustic flavours from India, with curries, snacks and street food dishes at Curry 'n' Cask Indian Bistro.
 A crowd favourite is the stuffed Paneer pizza and the boneless chicken pieces cooked in the chef’s secret home-style spice mix.

 Whatever you’re craving, look no further than the Valley to taste all the flavours of Asia.